ak-git/SimpleSpringApp/README.md

 `$ curl localhost:8080`

-## You can check the health of the application by running the following command:
+## You can check the health of the application by running the following command

 `$ curl localhost:8080/actuator/health`